 Many old compaction specifications recommend the compaction process begin on the low side of the pavement lane and proceed upwards toward the high side.
 With modern compaction equipment and more stable mixes, this process is usually unnecessary unless the superelevation is extreme, or the mix lift is thick in relation to its aggregate size.
-When adjoining lanes are placed, it is normally best to compact the longitudinal joint by placing the majority of the roller on the hot (new) mat and overlapping the joint by a distance of approximately 6 inches over the cold mat.
-This way the majority of the compaction effort is where it is needed - on the new mat.
+When adjoining lanes are placed, it is normally best to compact the longitudinal joint by placing most of the roller on the hot (new) mat and overlapping the joint by approximately 6 inches over the cold mat.
+This way most of the compaction effort is where it is needed - on the new mat.